 The CMML Missionary Guest Home welcomes missionaries for short-term visits when they are outbound to or inbound from the mission field.
 The comfortable rooms house singles, couples, and families.

-Missionaries and full-time workers interested in staying at the CMML Guest Home should contact Mary Parsons (hostess) to request a reservation.
+CMML Missionaries and commended assembly workers interested in staying at the CMML Guest Home should contact Mary Parsons (hostess) to request a reservation.

 We look forward to your visit!